HIP-Labs/HIP-Subnet/README.md

 Now that the installation is complete it is now time to participate in the network as a miner or validator.
 First you must register with the subnet on testnet in order to participate as a miner or validator.

+<em>note: if you installed your miner with <strong>Option 3</strong> you will already have completed the below steps.
+The following is not required</em>

 Register your bittensor keys with:
 ```
-btcli subnet register
+btcli subnet register --wallet.name <YOUR_WALLET_COLDKEY> --wallet.hotkey <YOUR_WALLET_HOTKEY> --netuid 134 --subtensor.network test
---wallet.name <YOUR_WALLET_COLDKEY>
---wallet.hotkey <YOUR_WALLET_HOTKEY>
---netuid 134
---subtensor.network test
 ```
+<em>note: Ensure you replace <YOUR_WALLET_COLDKEY> and <YOUR_WALLET_HOTKEY> with your corresponding keys.</em>

 You can confirm your key is registered to the subnet with the following command:
 ```
-btcli w inspect
+btcli w inspect --wallet.name <YOUR_WALLET_COLDKEY> --wallet.hotkey <YOUR_WALLET_HOTKEY> --netuid 134 --subtensor.network test
---wallet.name <YOUR_WALLET_COLDKEY>
---wallet.hotkey <YOUR_WALLET_HOTKEY>
---netuid 134
---subtensor.network test
 ```

 ##### Mining

+Miners are presented tasks to complete from the validators through a web interface.
 Mining can be run on any device within the local network once the miner script is executed.
 However, there are a few considerations and steps to ensure that the miner can be accessed and utilized effectively across the local network:

  - Ensure that the device running the miner script is connected to the local network and has a stable network connection.
  - Configure the network settings to allow incoming connections to the miner's frontend web application port (port 3001 is the default).
  - If the local network has a firewall or security measures in place, make sure to open the necessary ports or create appropriate firewall rules to allow communication with the miner.

-NOTE - during this testing phase it is suggested you run your miner and frontend scripts, in tmux sessions. tmux is a terminal multiplexer.
+<em> note: during this testing phase it is suggested you run your miner and frontend scripts, in tmux sessions.
+tmux is a terminal multiplexer.
 It lets you switch easily between several programs in one terminal, detach them (they keep running in the background) and reattach them to a different terminal.
-You can visit the repo [here](https://github.com/tmux/tmux/wiki) and follow the official guides if you require assistance.
+You can visit the repo [here](https://github.com/tmux/tmux/wiki) and follow the official guides if you require assistance. </em>

 Run the miner after your keys have been registered:
 ```
-python3 neurons/miner.py
---wallet.name <YOUR_WALLET_COLDKEY>
---wallet.hotkey <YOUR_WALLET_HOTKEY>
---netuid 134
---subtensor.network test
---logging.debug
---logging.trace
+python3 neurons/miner.py --wallet.name <YOUR_WALLET_COLDKEY> --wallet.hotkey <YOUR_WALLET_HOTKEY> --netuid 134 --subtensor.network test --logging.debug --logging.trace
 ```
 To run the miner frontend script, follow these steps: